Saturday, August 3, 2024

 The story is fiction.
 Unless otherwise indicated, all the names, characters, businesses, places, events and incidents in this blog are either the product of the author's imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.

 It need not be a real situation; he cries in movies, when reading fiction or telling a story.
 He's affected by anticipating or remembering events in his own life too.
 It has to do with compassion and altruism.
-He easily goes from the reality of the moment into another time, another being's predicament, achievement, happy moment or sadness.
+He easily goes from the reality of the moment into another time.
+It's like experiencing the other being's predicament, achievement, happy moment or sadness.

 Chapter 6

-On the Sunday Cadhla called him four times to make arrangements to be picked up.
+On the Sunday Kayla called him four times to make arrangements to be picked up.
 "I miss you.
 I want to come home," her opening words on the first call.

 He longed for moments like this, when there was an intimate warmth in her tone and message.
 It will be a home coming better than he'd hoped for.
-There were moments when he was filled with apprehension thinking about her home coming, a little afraid to anticipate, but today he felt lifted.
-"I love you and I miss you too, Kaylie," he told her.
+There were moments when thinking about her home coming made him apprehensive.
+He was a little afraid to anticipate it, but today he felt lifted.
+"I love you and I miss you too, Keylie," he told her.
 "Come home.
 Soon.
 The house is ready enough ... still a lot of work, but it's comfortable enough for now.
 We're about to start a new adventure ...
 I can hardly wait."

 Nathan was excited.
 He was happy.
 She's coming home.
-This is how he wanted it to be, looking forward to being with his wife, not defensive and worried about things going wrong.
+This is how he wanted it to be.
+Looking forward to being with his wife.
+Not defensive and worried about things going wrong.
 He was anticipating positive togetherness.
 She had said as much when she called.
 The new leg of their journey together was about to begin and he had warm feelings of belong-together ... there was a blues song he liked ... the lyrics "it feels like coming home" made his eyes well up every time he listened to the music.
-That's how he felt today, a mixture of safety and anticipation, tears in his eyes, longing to be with Cadhla.
+That's how he felt today, a mixture of safety and anticipation, tears in his eyes, longing to be with Kayla.

 He was again in that wonderful state of looking forward to things, like he felt about her when they first met.
 At that time she was excited too.
 She was going to collect photos and memories and put them all together in an album, their story.
 Nathan bought her a number of photo albums, but they remained empty.
-The idea of a collection of happy reminders of their life together got overtaken by practicalities, rows and fights.
+The collage of happy reminders of their life together got overtaken by practicalities.
+And by rows and fights.
 But after her call on Sunday Nathan was again hopeful.
 This time it would be different.
 There would be a new start.
-Cadhla would have all she wanted and there would be no reason for her to be discontented.
+Kayla would have all she wanted and there would be no reason for her to be discontented.

 He keyed the address of where he would collect her on Wednesday into his cell phone navigate app.
 He traced the route on the map.
 It was 47 kilometers and the travel time estimate was 35 minutes.
 On Wednesday he'd give himself an hour.
 Rather be early than have her wait.

-The list of things to do before Wednesday was short, dressing table, mirror and plug point in the bedroom, connect all the new light fittings, towel rails in the bathroom.
+The list of things to do before Wednesday was short.
+A dressing table, mirror and plug point in the bedroom,.
+Connect all the new light fittings.
+Towel rails in the bathroom.
 There was more than enough time to finish.
 The painting will be completed on Tuesday already.
 The renovations had gone better than anticipated.
 The interior looked good.
 Good, but there were no decorations and it lacked color.

 Nathan called Maria and arranged for her to come in and do a thorough clean on Wednesday morning.
 Lucas had stayed sober.
 The painting was done, tools and left over paint stored on the back veranda.
 He lay awake for a long time on Tuesday night, excited about the next stage of their journey together.
 He was pleased with the renovation.

-Cadhla estimated he should pick her up at 11:30.
+Kayla estimated he should pick her up at 11:30.
 She'd call him if there was a delay.
 So, he'd leave at 10:30 after giving Maria final instructions.
 He was relieved when the gate bell rang at just after 8 ...
 Maria was here.
-The house would be clean when Cadhla arrived.
+The house would be clean when Kayla arrived.

 He traveled at a modest 80 kilometers per hour.
 Anticipating collecting her and being together again.
 It seemed so long.
 It's like a reunion, he thought and allowed the scene to play out in his mind like an HD movie trailer in slow-mo ... he'd walk up to the house and she would come out before he even knocked.
 He'd hold her tightly and she'd break away impatiently to get her suitcases so they could load up and get going.

-This was new territory for Cadhla.
-She took it all in, looking around to not miss anything, but still talking all the time as they drove through vineyards and orchards and pastures.
-It was a warm time of year, a lovely drive through the lush green valleys with grey mountains in the distance.
+The road home went through what was new territory for Kayla.
+She took it all in.
+Looking around to not miss anything.
+But still talking all the time as they drove through vineyards and orchards and pastures.
+It was a warm day, a lovely drive through the lush green valleys with grey mountains in the distance.

 She remarked about the Iceland roses.
 They were everywhere.
-In gardens around the houses, defining borders of orchards and vineyards and lining farm roads.
-Nathan heard somewhere or perhaps he'd read it that the farmers used them along borders and tracks to assist drivers of big farm implements and trucks.
-It made it easier for the drivers.
+In gardens and on pavements.
+Almost all houses had them.
+Defining borders of orchards and vineyards and lining farm roads.
+Nathan heard somewhere or perhaps he'd read t that they served a practical purpose.
+Farmers planted them along borders and tracks.
+It was to assist drivers of big farm implements and trucks.
 The white of Iceland roses stood out in sharp contrast.
 They are hardy plants and even in winter months there would be flowers.

-First impressions are that the flowers are white, but if one goes up close you can see the faint pink blush on the older petals.
+One's first impression is that the flowers are white.
+But if one goes up close you can see the faint pink blush on the older petals.
 It looks like someone had misted over the flowers with a pink spray.
-Cadhla loved the flowers and liked that they were everywhere.
+Kayla loved the flowers and liked that they were everywhere.
 The people here obviously appreciated their beauty.

 It crossed his mind to ask why she had not come with him to select a house when he first started looking, but he knew better.
 She had made that decision and him questioning it now was inviting trouble.
 "Do you want to eat out, take out or do I make something?" he asked.
 Food wasn't a big thing with her.